darklang/docs/docs/your-first.md

 (experiments and one-off commands), or admin dashboards (simple reporting).

-We'll run you through creating your first REPL, experimenting with the HTTPClient library to make API calls.
+We'll run you through creating your first REPL, experimenting with the HttpClient library to make API calls.

 1. Create a new REPL from the sidebar or the omnibox (`Ctrl-K`/`Cmd-K`).